Constrained D-optimal Design for Paid Research Study: Introduction

-For Case~(ii), suppose there are $d$ covariates and $m$ distinct combinations of covariates under consideration.
-For example, $d=2$ covariates, gender (male or female) and age (18$\sim$25, 26$\sim$64, 65 and above), lead to $m=6$ possible combinations of covariates or categories of eligible volunteers, known as {\it strata} in sampling theory (see, for example, Chapter~3 in \cite{lohr2019sampling}).
+A more common practice is, however, that the investigators collect some covariates information, such as gender and age, which may play some roles in the treatment effect.
+Suppose there are $d$ covariates and $m$ distinct combinations of covariates under consideration.
+For example, $d=2$ covariates, gender (male or female), and age (18$\sim$25, 26$\sim$64, 65 and above), lead to $m=6$ possible categories (combinations of covariates) of eligible volunteers, known as {\it strata} in the sampling theory (see, for example, Chapter~3 in \cite{lohr2019sampling}).
 Suppose the frequencies of volunteers in the $m$ categories are $N_1, \ldots, N_m$, respectively.
-The question is how we determine $n_i \leq N_i$ such that $n=\sum_{i=1}^m n_i$, known as the {\it allocation} of observations.
-Once an allocation $(n_1, \ldots, n_m)$ is determined, $n_i$ subjects will be chosen randomly from the $i$th category or stratum for each $i$, known as {\it stratified} sampling.
-A commonly used stratified sampler chooses $n_i \propto N_i$, known as the {\it proportionally stratified} sampler, which can estimate the population mean with a smaller variance than SRSWOR (Section~3.4.1 in \cite{lohr2019sampling}).
-However, the goal of the sampling problem in this paper is not the mean of response but the treatment effect or regression coefficients of an underlying model.
-From an optimal design point of view \citep{fedorov1972, silvey1980, pukelsheim1993, atkinson2007, fedorov2014}, we want to find $n_i$'s such that the regression coefficients can be estimated most accurately.
-When no prior knowledge about the regression model is available, {\it uniform} allocation, which assigns roughly the same number of subjects to each category, is commonly used.
-For our constrained sampling problem with $n_i\leq N_i$, we recommend (constrained) {\it uniformly stratified} sampler, which chooses $n_i = \min\{k, N_i\}$ or $\min\{k, N_i\}+1$ with $k$ satisfying $\sum_{i=1}^m \min\{k, N_i\} \leq n < \sum_{i=1}^m \min\{k+1, N_i\}$.
+The question is how we determine $n_i \leq N_i$ such that $n=\sum_{i=1}^m n_i$, known as the {\it allocation} of subjects to the categories or strata.
+Once an allocation $(n_1, \ldots, n_m)$ is determined, $n_i$ subjects will be chosen randomly from the $i$th category or stratum for each $i$, known as a {\it stratified} (random) sampling.
+A commonly used stratified sampler chooses $n_i \propto N_i$, known as the {\it proportionally stratified} sampler, which is expected to produce a more accurate estimate for the mean response than SRSWOR (Section~3.4.1 in \cite{lohr2019sampling}).

+Nevertheless, from an optimal design point of view \citep{fedorov1972, silvey1980, pukelsheim1993, atkinson2007, fedorov2014}, we want to find $n_i$'s such that the treatment effects or regression coefficients can be estimated most accurately.
+When no prior knowledge about the regression model is available, a {\it uniform} allocation, which assigns roughly the same number of subjects to each category, is commonly used in the practice of experimental design (see, for example, \cite{yang2012optimal}).
+For the sampling problem under constraints $n_i\leq N_i$, $i=1, \ldots, m$, we recommend (constrained) {\it uniformly stratified} sampler, which chooses $n_i = \min\{k, N_i\}$ or $\min\{k, N_i\}+1$ with $k$ satisfying $\sum_{i=1}^m \min\{k, N_i\} \leq n < \sum_{i=1}^m \min\{k+1, N_i\}$ (see Section~\ref{sec:doptimal}).